lucasrijllart/lucasrijllart/README.md

 🏦 I've worked 5 years in the Financial Tech industry
 - At [Yobota](https://www.yobota.com) then [Chetwood Financial](https://chetwood.co) we built a bank from the group up in the cloud.
 It supported 5 different live financial products in the UK market, and 3 financial institutions on our banking platform.
 I joined as the 20th employee in 2018, and left a 300-person company in 2023.
 - I was responsible for the third-party integrations and quantitative functions (~11 people).
-This involved multiple RESTful APIs handling credit checks, loan payments (transfers and card payments, savings account transactions, interest rate calculation and adjustment, and more.
+This involved multiple core parts of the banking platform, including handling credit checks, loan payments (transfers and card payments, savings account transactions, interest rate calculation and adjustment, and more.

 🚀 Familiar technologies